hypercerts-org/hypercerts/docs/docs/faq.md

 Yes.
 The auditor's security report is available [here](https://github.com/pashov/audits/blob/master/solo/Hypercerts-security-review.md).

-### How is the allowlist generated?
+### How is the allow list generated?

-For Gitcoin projects, an allowlist is generated from a snapshot of all of the on-chain funding received by the project.
+For Gitcoin projects, an allow list is generated from a snapshot of all of the on-chain funding received by the project.

-The queries used to generate the allowlists can be viewed here:
+The queries used to generate the allow lists can be viewed here:

 - ETH Infra: https://dune.com/queries/1934656
 - Climate: https://dune.com/queries/1934689